 Average recovery time for breast reconstruction after mastectomy

 In general, wound healing undergoes a predictable pattern in the average patient.
 At 24-48 hours, the top layer of skin begins to heal, and scabs can start to form.
 At 10-21 days, the collagen is reforming itself, so that the wound can actually be weaker even if the patient is starting to feel better.
 At 6-8 weeks, most wounds reach maximal wound healing, which is about 80% of the previous wound strength.
 At this point, patients should be able to return to normal activities.
 This wound healing schedule will basically hold for all types of breast reconstruction after mastectomy, and for all types of surgery.
 That said, some patients may feel more or less normal after 2-4 weeks, while other patients may take months to return to their baseline feeling of strength.

 Breast reconstruction recovery can depend on the type of reconstruction performed- generally, implant based breast reconstruction will have a recovery time of about 4 weeks.
 When using your own tissue (either from the abdomen or the back) recovery time increases to approximtely 6 weeks-- keeping in mind other patient medical conditions, prior radiation treatment may cause healing time to increase... best of luck

 Recovery time after breast reconstruction surgery

 For implant based reconstruction, it is normally a few days in hospital then home with a drain.
+If the implant based reconstruction is “two staged”, this means an expander was placed at an initial procedure which will then need to be swapped for a proper implant in a second procedure.
 You need to take it easy for a few weeks and you can't shower until the drains are removed.
-I would say no swimming or exercise for 3 - 4 weeks although you should be driving after a week or so.
+I recommend no swimming or exercise for 3 - 4 weeks although you should be driving after a week or so.